Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `winner` in enough detail that someone else could write the code.
+Without writing code, describe how you would implement `winner` in enough detail that another Python developer could reasonably implement a solution.
+We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
+- The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
+- It is okay to leave some of the finer details to be worked out in the implementation itself!

 As you write your steps, keep the following guidelines in mind:
 * We want to think about a general approach rather than what the code would look like line-by-line.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
     * For example: 1.
-Handle invalid input, 2.
-Given valid input, perform the computation/solve the problem/etc.
+Handle edge cases, 2.
+Perform the computation/solve the problem/etc.
 * The steps should be a description as if you were talking out the problem with another person and should be agnostic of any particular language.
     * As such, they should not include code syntax in the description.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.

 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question
 ##### !placeholder